Our team treat common to complex injuries and conditions

 Your feet are the foundation of your body.
 Like any building structure an unstable foundation can cause severe damage to the upper structure and create cracks within the walls.
 If you have an imbalance in your feet this too can create damage to the upper structures.
 Misalignments and over compensations can take place which result in pain to different parts of your body including your feet.
 One major cause of these imbalances is excess pronation, which is the collapse of the arch and ankle joint.
 Others may refer to it as flat foot.

 As this is the most common, misalignments and imbalances can also be caused by high arches and other foot types.
-Please refer to the attachment – treat the cause to learn more about associated conditions and best forms of treatment. (attach a flyer i have about orthotics and foot problems).
+Please refer to the attachment – treat the cause to learn more about associated conditions and best forms of treatment.

 The hip joint attaches the leg to the torso of the body.
 In the hip joint, the head of the thigh bone (femur) swivels in a socket, called the acetabulum, that is made up of pelvic bones.
 While many causes of hip pain can arise from the joint itself, there are numerous structures surrounding the hip that can also be the source of pain.
 Pain from other sources can be referred to the hip, meaning that while the hip hurts, the problem originates elsewhere.